'Gilmore Girls' Season 4, Episode 11: In the Clamor and the Clangor

 It's official: no one in Stars Hollow knows how to tie a scarf.

 After pissing him off, Lorelai's peace offering is a suggestion that they break the bells together.
 Luke is no stranger to bell destruction (he's the one who put them out of commission the first time), so he's game.
-When they step into his apartment to grab some tools, Lorelai notices that it still looks very much occupied - dishes are in the sink, the bed is unmade, etc. Later, after they've broken into the church, Lorelai confronts him about this and there is a tense moment between them where and it feels like the conversation is on the precipice of some truth.
+When they step into his apartment to grab some tools, Lorelai notices that it still looks very much occupied - dishes are in the sink, the bed is unmade, etc. Later, after they've broken into the church, Lorelai confronts him about this and there is a tense moment between them where it feels like the conversation is on the precipice of some truth.

 Luke: Nothing's changed!
 I still see you every day, I still cook your food, I still serve your coffee.
 What do you care?